lukasnee/m8ec/docs/DEVELOPMENT.md

-# Development Notes
+# Development Information

-Some notes on the development of the m8ec project.
+This document provides information on m8ec development.

-## Prototype Hardware
+## Hardware

+Currently there is only a single prototype hardware version.
+It consists of:

 - MCU dev board:
   [lukasnee/STM32H7-DevEBox](https://github.com/lukasnee/STM32H7-DevEBox.git)